briglx/mlflow_server/README.md

 # MLFlow Server

-Example project to show how to run an MLFlow tracking server and artifact store
+Example project to show how to run an MLFlow tracking server and artifact store.

 ![Architecture Overview](./docs/architecture_overview.svg)